Distinguished Professor, American Studies and History

 New Brunswick, NJ 08901-1414

 I am an American cultural historian who focuses on discrete moments and seeks to unpack their meaning, whether the events of a year or a single photograph or a seminal record album.
-My most recent book offers a close study of Lincoln’s Emancipation Proclamation.
+My most recent book is a study of Lincoln’s last speech and the problem of wartime Reconstruction.

 - Lincoln’s Hundred Days: The Emancipation Proclamation and the War for the Union (Cambridge, MA.: Harvard University Press, 2012) Awarded prize for best book from the Abraham Lincoln Institute and the North Jersey Civl War Roundtable.